loda-lang/loda-programs/programs/oeis/list3.md

 * [A337252](http://oeis.org/A337252) ([L40 program](337/A337252.asm)): Digits of 2^n can be rearranged with no leading zeros to form t^2, for t not a power of 2.
 * [A337300](http://oeis.org/A337300) ([L47 program](337/A337300.asm)): Partial sums of the geometric Connell sequence A049039.
 * [A337313](http://oeis.org/A337313) ([L13 program](337/A337313.asm)): a(n) is the number of n-digit positive integers with exactly three distinct base 10 digits.
+* [A337484](http://oeis.org/A337484) ([L101 program](337/A337484.asm)): Number of ordered triples of positive integers summing to n that are neither strictly increasing nor strictly decreasing.